 September 3, 1992—Partly in response to efforts by Yolanda N. Pierce ’94, student representative to the Borough Merchants of Princeton, 84 of 220 local businesses have signed a pledge “to treat all customers fairly and equally regardless of ethnic heritage or racial origins.”

-September 4, 1899—The Washington Post runs a feature article about William F. Doty (Class of 1896) and his life among the Eskimo on St. Lawrence Island, the northwesternmost territory belonging to the United States.
+September 4, 1899—The Washington Post runs a feature article about William F. Doty (Class of 1896) and his life among the indigenous people of St. Lawrence Island, the northwesternmost territory belonging to the United States.
 “There were ten months during which I never received any mail and knew nothing of what was going on in the world.”

 September 5, 2004—The Princeton Weekly Bulletin announces that Mudd Library has added an FAQ section to its website, the precursor to this blog.